This site requires a more recent version of Adobe Flash Player to function properly.

 Norfolk Southern's earnings depend upon the volume of freight contracts it sells, and the price of those contracts, while its expenses primarily consist of labor, fuel costs, utilities costs, and track maintenance.
 The largest of Norfolk Southern's customers include steamship lines, vehicle manufacturers, agricultural companies, utilities, intermodal companies, and chemical manufacturers.

-We believe the Coal Freight and Intermodal Freight divisions are the most valuable divisions and contribute nearly half of Norfolk Southern's total value.
+We believe the Intermodal freight and Chemicals freight divisions are the most valuable divisions and account for more than 40% of Norfolk Souhern's total value.
 The key factors responsible for this are: